Timeline: Riots in Britain

 -- Richard Mannington Bowes, who was injured an attack in Ealing on August 8, becomes the fifth person to die because of the riots.
 A 22-year-old man has been arrested.

-Aug 12 - Steve Kavanagh, deputy assistant commissioner of the Metropolitan Police, says 16,000 officers will remain on duty in the capital on August 13.
+Aug 12 - Steve Kavanagh, deputy assistant commissioner of the Metropolitan Police, says 16,000 officers will remain on duty in the capital over the weekend.

+Aug 13 - Cameron's decision to appoint William Bratton, credited with curbing street crime as police chief in New York, Los Angeles and Boston as an adviser, is a "slap in the face," an English police body says.

+-- Two people have been charged with the murder of the three men hit by a car on August 10 in Birmingham.

--- The Metropolitan Police say they have arrested 1,051 people in connection with the violence and looting around London - 591 people have been charged.
-West Midlands police have made 467 arrests since the violence began with around 100 being charged.
+Aug 14 - The Metropolitan Police say they have arrested 1,401 people in connection with the violence and looting around London - 808 people have been charged.
+West Midlands police have made over 509 arrests since the violence began.